 Abundant space, elegance and functionality are also features of the square deck where the kitchen, living room and relaxation area are distributed optimally.
 There is also an extra bathroom on the main deck, an unusual component for a yacht of this size.

-The decor presented on this page is one of the four interior design proposals conceived for the Settantotto by Christian Grande, in collaboration with the Cranchi Research and Development Department.
+The decor presented on this page is one of the five interior design proposals conceived for the Settantotto by Christian Grande, in collaboration with the Cranchi Research and Development Department.
 Inspired by the city of Venice, this decor stands out for its surprising accents: orange leather and lacquers, warm-toned marbles, mirrored glass with amber reflections and a lively contrast between glossy and matte surfaces.

 Discover the other moods proposed for the Settantotto, they can be the ideal starting point for all your personalization requests.

 The layout below deck comprises four en-suite cabins: three large doubles and one twin bed.
 All the beds are positioned lengthways along the bow-stern axis to guarantee maximum comfort while you rest.
 The rooms are furnished in a refined and elegant style.
 The full beam owner’s cabin is located at the heart of the yacht with a walk in wardrobe, small study or ‘beauty corner’, making it feel like a luxury suite.
 Sophisticated elegance and maximum comfort are distinguishing features of the bow VIP cabin.
 The cabin used mainly for storing equipment is also comfortable, equipped with twin beds and a separate bathroom and shower.
 The seaman’s cabin, which can be accessed separately with respect to other areas of the yacht, is also used as a laundry room and includes a washing machine and tumble dryer.
 This room is located between the engine room and the owner’s cabin to ensure maximum acoustic comfort in the sleeping quarters thanks to the high quality sound insulating bulkheads.